 I’m sure you’re right there with me.
 But we both know that’s not the best approach for fat loss, never mind living a healthy lifestyle.

-Brittney and I didn’t want to give up our favorite foods, but yet we wanted the results.
-This is why we spent the last year perfecting over 120 of our favorite gluten-free recipes that are quick, easy, and most importantly delicious.
+Brittney and I didn’t want to give up our favorite foods, yet we wanted the results.
+This is why we spent the last year perfecting over 120 of our favorite gluten-free recipes that are quick, easy, and, most importantly, delicious.

 Since it’s the holidays and we are in the giving mood, here are two exclusive recipes that you can try over the holiday season:

 Heat coconut oil in a skillet over medium heat.
 Add all other ingredients to a bowl and whisk until smooth.
 Pour pancake batter into skillet and cook for about 2 minutes on each side.
-Depending on the size of your skillet, this recipe can make 2 large pancakes or 4 small pancakes.
-Enjoy this yummy fall treat during any time of year.
+Depending on the size of your skillet, this recipe can make two large or four small pancakes.
+Enjoy this yummy fall treat at any time of year.

 Rinse and pat dry salmon fillets.
-Mix together walnuts, cinnamon, salt, and pepper in a shallow bowl.
-Dredge the salmon in a nut mixture, making sure to thoroughly coat all sides.
+Mix walnuts, cinnamon, salt, and pepper in a shallow bowl.
+Dredge the salmon in a nut mixture and thoroughly coat all sides.
 Heat coconut oil in a skillet over medium heat.
-Once the oil is melted, place salmon in the pan and cook each side for about 3-4 min, depending on your desired temperature preference.
-This recipe goes great with my roasted Brussels Sprouts (see recipe in “sides” section).
+Once the oil is melted, place the salmon in the pan and cook each side for about 3-4 min, depending on your desired temperature preference.
+This recipe goes great with my roasted Brussels Sprouts (see recipe in the “sides” section).

 Whether you believe gluten is a serious problem or not, we promise you’ll fall in love with our quick and easy home-cooked recipes.
-One of life’s greatest pleasures is food…and now you can enjoy this pleasure guilt-free.
+One of life’s greatest pleasures is food; now, you can enjoy this pleasure guilt-free.